Method-of-Moments Inference for GLMs and Doubly Robust Functionals under Proportional Asymptotics: Numerical Experiments

 \section{Numerical Experiments}

 In this section, we verify our theory via extensive numerical experiments.
 We consider two types of problems.
-The first problem, studied in Section \ref{sec:sims glms}, is on estimating linear and quadratic forms of regression coefficients $\balpha$ of a GLM between the response $A$ and baseline covariates $\bX$.
-The second problem, studied in Section \ref{sec:sims mar}, is on estimating the mean of a response $Y$ subject to missingness under Model \ref{MAR}.
+The first problem, studied in Section~\ref{sec:sims glms}, is on estimating linear and quadratic forms of regression coefficients $\balpha$ of a GLM between the response $A$ and baseline covariates $\bX$.
+The second problem, studied in Section~\ref{sec:sims mar}, is on estimating the mean of a response $Y$ subject to missingness under Model~\ref{MAR}.
 As mentioned, the latter problem is also isomorphic to estimating treatment specific mean from observational studies under no unmeasured confounding.
 All the results in the numerical experiments are based on 500 Monte Carlos.
+The dimension-sample size ratio $p / n$ is fixed at 1.2 in Section~\ref{sec:sims glms} and 1.25 in Section~\ref{sec:sims mar}.
+Appendix~\ref{app:sim} contains additional simulation results that are complementary to those reported here in the main text.
+We always assume that $\bSigma$ is known except that in Appendix~\ref{app:sims unknown} we conduct simulations to evaluate the performance of our proposed estimators in Section~\ref{sec:unknown well-posed} when knowing neither $\bmu$ nor $\bSigma$.
+The bootstrap variance estimators mentioned right after Theorem~\ref{thm:GLM CLT} are assessed in Appendix~\ref{app:bootstrap}.

-The dimension-sample size ratio $p / n$ is fixed at 1.2 in Section \ref{sec:sims glms} and 1.25 in Section \ref{sec:sims mar}.
-For all the histograms and normal quantile-quantile plots reported in this section and in Appendix \ref{app:sim}, we choose the numerical experiment with $n = 5000$.
-The codes for replicating the numerical experiments can be found in \href{https://github.com/cxy0714/Method-of-Moments-Inference-for-GLMs}{this GitHub repository}.
+For all the histograms and normal quantile-quantile plots reported in this section and in Appendix~\ref{app:sim}, we choose the numerical experiment with $n = 5000$.
+The R codes for replicating the numerical experiments can be found in \href{https://github.com/cxy0714/Method-of-Moments-Inference-for-GLMs}{this GitHub repository}.